 15. Pull-out drying rack or line

-My grandparents used to have one of these wooden pull-out racks to use after washing sheets.
-It is great in the bathroom, but you need to make sure that if you have one in the kitchen, you keep it away from the cooker as it can make your clothes smell of cooking instead of laundry detergent.
+My grandparents used to have one of these wooden pull-out racks after washing sheets.
+It is excellent in the bathroom, but you need to make sure that you keep it away from the cooker if you have one in the kitchen, as it can make your clothes smell of cooking instead of laundry detergent.
 Make sure your room is well ventilated by opening a window or door.
-In a kitchen, you can leave the bedding to dry for days on one of those racks.
-These days with showers being more popular and frequent, you may not leave clothes as long as they would in a kitchen, utility room, or basement.
-I especially like the drying rack for larger bedding items, such as a flat sheet, as it allows plenty of air to circulate the bed linen.
+You can leave the bedding to dry for days on one of those racks in a kitchen.
+With showers being more popular and frequent, you may not leave clothes as long as they would in a kitchen, utility room, or basement.
+I especially like the drying rack for more oversized bedding items, such as a flat sheet, as it allows plenty of air to circulate the bed linen.

 16. Curtain pole over a radiator.

 Some people dry their bedding on coat hangers on their curtain poles over a radiator.
-If you do not mind how it looks from the outside, then go for it, but be careful not to hang anything too heavy on the rail.
+If you do not mind how it looks outside, go for it, but be careful not to hang anything too heavy on the rail.
 You do not want it to collapse!

-If you are in a flat or apartment and have a balcony, try to dry as much as possible on an airer outside.
-Be sure to peg things down just as you would on a washing line, especially if it is a windy day.
-You do not want your sheets to go sailing off down the high street!
+If you live in an apartment and have a balcony, dry as much as possible on an airer outside.
+Be sure to peg things down just as you would on a washing line, especially on a windy day.
+You do not want your sheets to sail off down the high street!